Angelicarism/Quant/Mfin_7037_Final_Replication_Report.md

 ## 2.1 Method

 For table 1, it describes the company-fiscal period counted by fiscal period end month and it contains two markets: US market and global market.

 Firstly, we did data preprocessing.
-We dropped the duplicates and the null data.
+We merged comp and ibes data and dropped the duplicates as well as the null in order to ensure the consistency of data when table 2 calculates the reporting date, while the global market data does not require subsequent operations, so only one table is used.
 Then we defined a classification function to classify months into the three different groups.
 After we finished the steps and got the data we wanted in both US market and global market, we concatenated them into one table and eventually did the table 1 replication.

 ## 2.2 Main Code